eic/drich-dev/README.md

   ```
   - you could also run `./rebuild_all.sh` to (re)build all of the modules in the
     recommended order
-- instructions for the `reconstruction_benchmarks` repository are below

 ### Recommendations and Troubleshooting
 - execute `./rebuild_all.sh` to quickly rebuild all repositories, in order of